Skip to content

 Webpack modules & patching

 Webpack is a library used by Discord to turn their codebase into a bundled JavaScript file.
 Code gets converted into Webpack “modules”, which are individual functions that can require and load each other.
 You can think of them as individual files, each with their own code and exports, but converted into single functions inside of the client.
+Each module is minified, which means that its source has no whitespace and variable names are often short.

 Patching